Adaptive Action Sports

 Since 2000, Athletes Helping Athletes has provided handcycles to over 625 children with disabilities.
 AHA is also supporting handcycle programs throughout the U.S.

 Barnes Tennis Center has an active Wheelchair Program for adults and juniors of all levels.
 This Center offers a tennis program with friendly instructors who are happy to work with disabled beginners, intermediate or advanced players.

 Best Day Foundation enables children and young adults with special needs to build confidence and self-esteem through adventure activities which stretch their limits, expand their true potential, reinforce their achievement, & connect them with diverse populations in their community.

 Big Fun is the ultimate playground for special needs individuals of all ages.

 Blazesports is a nonprofit organization that advances the lives of youth and adults with physical disability through sports and healthy lifestyles.
 BlazeSports provides sports training, competitions, summer camps and other sports and recreational opportunities for youth and adults with spinal cord injury, spina bifida, cerebral palsy, traumatic brain injury, muscular dystrophy, amputation, visual impairment or blindness, as well as other physical disabilities.

 Boundless Playgrounds, Inc. is the nation’s leading nonprofit developer of truly inclusive playgrounds where children – and adults – of all abilities can play together in a fun and welcoming environment.

-Website: Website is not up and running.
 Visit them on Facebook.

 Challenge Air for Kids and Friends, a not-for-profit organization, offers motivational, inspirational and life-changing experiences to physically challenged children and youth through aviation.